xeros0201/ispot-api-sample/README.md

 1. Run `git fetch` to get updated information from repo.
 2. Merge `develop` into your feature branch and fix any merge requests.
-3. Test your branch to make sure it is still working.4.
-Create pull request (great time to double check what changes are being made)
+3. Test your branch to make sure it is still working.
+4. Create pull request (great time to double check what changes are being made)

 ## Scripts